-Planning a funeral can be a very difficult task, especially considering the circumstances.
+Planning a funeral service or celebration of life ceremony can be a very difficult task, especially considering the circumstances.
 When something as tragic as a family member or friend passes away, the last thing you want to deal with is planning the funeral.
 For this reason, we have compiled a list of things to remember when planning a funeral.
 Although this will not help with the emotional stress you are experiencing, it may take off some of the pressure you are experiencing in such a difficult time.

 When planning a funeral, consider the following: